dfcastellanos/MEPLS/doc/tutorial/step3.md

 externally applied strain.
 At this stable state, we tell the history that the macrostate of the system must be recorded.
-In contrast with the slip and driving events, we are responsible for telling the history object when the macrostate should be recorded since it does not know which state is meaningful to us.
-In this case, it is only the equilibrium ones.
+In contrast with the slip and driving events, we are responsible for telling the history object when the macrostate should be recorded since it does not know in which macrostates we are interested.
+In this case, we want the relaxed state.

 ```cpp
       // record the system's macroscale properties.
 We do it after the relaxation loop